Nevada Healthcare Fraud Defense Lawyers

 Q: What do I need to know if I have received a target letter, subpoena, or civil investigative demand?

 Target letters, subpoenas, and civil investigative demands are different investigative tools that require different responsive measures.
-If you have received a target letter or been served with a subpoena or civil investigative demand, we strongly encourage you to contact us to discuss your options as soon as possible.
+If you have received a target letter or been served with a subpoena or civil investigative demand, we strongly encourage you to contact a Nevada healthcare fraud defense lawyer at Oberheiden, P.C. to discuss your options as soon as possible.

 Q: Can Oberheiden, P.C. handle my federal healthcare fraud investigation in Nevada?